CloudLabsAI-Azure/pg-sk-agents-lab/LabGuide/Lab-01.md

 ## Task 1: Setup your Azure PostgreSQL Database

+In this task, you will connect a PostgreSQL Flexible Server on Azure to VS Code using Entra ID authentication.
+This includes assigning an administrator and configuring a secure database connection through the VS Code PostgreSQL extension.

 1. On the Azure portal home page, search for **Resource groups(1)** in the search bar and select **Resource groups(2)** from the results.

    ![](Images/L1-S1.png)